AnAvaragelilmemer/Pissware/Utility/Misc/knownissues.md

 + (HITBOX ISSUE) Attempt to index nil with HumanoidRootPart
 ```
 i think i got it, basically it tries to find the HumanoidRootPart
-on a player that has no HumanoidRootPart or Humanoid
+on a player that has hasnt been loaded yet or has no HumanoidRootPart or Humanoid
-currently getting it fixed...
+CURRENTLY GETTING FIXED
 ```